CBenoit/subfilter-rs/README.md

 I use it to get pre-processed clean output from subtitle files.
 This tool is similar to `grep` or `rip-grep` and alike, but has knowledge of subtitle file formats.
-In the context of this tool, a "line" is equivalent subtitle to a full subtitle entry (might contains several new lines).
+In the context of this tool, a "line" is equivalent to a full subtitle entry (might contains several new lines).
 You can also request to print context lines by duration difference from the matched line.